 Traditional country house style

-Inside, the spacious accommodation is presented in traditional country house style with interesting antique items and original artworks alongside a contemporary kitchen and bathrooms for guest’s comfort.
-Downstairs there’s a large sitting room with log fire (logs are provided), Wi-Fi, HD TV with Freeview, DVD player and selection of DVDs and an impressive selection of games and interesting books.
-The kitchen is extensively equipped and includes ample cookware and cookery books for keen cooks.
-The cloakroom, utility room and external boot / rod room provide ample storage space for outdoor kit.
+Inside, the spacious accommodation is presented in traditional country house style with antique items and original artworks.
+Downstairs there’s a large sitting room with log fire (logs are provided), Wi-Fi, HD TV with Freeview, DVD player and selection of DVDs along with games and books.
+The kitchen is well equipped and includes cookery books for keen cooks.
+The cloakroom and utility room provide ample storage space for outdoor kit.

-Guests also have use of the superb original wood-panelled billiard room in the opposite wing of the house complete with full size billiard table.
+Guests also have use of the superb original wood-panelled billiard room in the opposite wing of the house complete with full size billiard table along with air hockey and table football.

-Upstairs the four individually-styled bedrooms are presented with muted Farrow and Ball paint colours, superb bespoke linen curtains and fabulous cashmere and wool throws.
+Upstairs the four individually-styled bedrooms are presented with muted Farrow and Ball paint colours and bespoke linen curtains.
 To ensure a restful night’s sleep, the beds are made up with high quality Egyptian cotton bed linen, feather and duck down duvets and pillows and Arran Arromatics toiletries are provided.

-The Steward’s House is set around a pretty, fully-enclosed courtyard for guest’s private use.
-There is outside furniture and a charcoal barbecue for al fresco dining.
+The Steward’s House is set around a fully-enclosed courtyard for guest’s private use.
+There is outside furniture and a gas barbecue for al fresco dining.
 Guests are welcome to explore the wider grounds which run down to the river and a network of excellent walks.
-A particular highlight is a walk to Scotland over the superb Union Bridge, the first of its type in the UK and the oldest of its type still in use, which links England and Scotland.
+A particular highlight is a walk to Scotland over the superb Union Bridge (currently undergoing renovation), the first of its type in the UK and the oldest of its type still in use, which links England and Scotland.
 From here one can explore the grounds of Paxton House or walk downstream all the way to Berwick-upon-Tweed.
 Upstream there’s a fabulous walk to the pretty village of Norham with some superb views along the way.
 The local village pub at Horncliffe is also within walking distance.

 With direct access to one of the world's greatest salmon rivers on the doorstep, the Steward’s House is a perfect base for fishing parties.
 Trout fishing is included on the stretch of river below the house.
 The house sits above the Horncliffe beat on the English side and Tweedhill on the Scottish side but is within easy driving distance of a number of prime bottom and lower Tweed beats.
 Norham Angling Association permits can be purchased for more extensive trout fishing.

-Drawing room with open fire (logs are provided), view of garden, HD TV with Freeview, DVD player and a selection of DVD's, extensive library and good selection of board games.
+Drawing room with open fire (logs are provided), view of garden, HD TV with Freeview, DVD player and a selection of DVDs, books and board games.

-Extensively equipped kitchen overlooking the courtyard with dining table (seats 8), electric oven, 4 ring electric hob, substantial fridge / freezer, dishwasher and microwave.
-The kitchen is fully equipped with plenty of good quality china and glasses, cookware and cookery books.
+Well equipped kitchen overlooking the courtyard with dining table (seats 8), electric oven, 4 ring electric hob, fridge / freezer, dishwasher and microwave.
+The kitchen is fully equipped with good quality china and glasses, cookware and cookery books.

 Utility / drying room with washing machine, sink and plenty of storage space.